 If you own a property outright and want to remortgage, then it’s highly likely you’ll be able to do so with little or no fuss.
 The risk involved for lenders is quite minimal, so it’s often easier to get a mortgage on an unencumbered home in comparison with buying a new property.

-Although an unencumbered remortgage tends to be a simple process, it still isn’t something you should rush into.
+Although an unencumbered mortgage tends to be a simple process, it still isn’t something you should rush into.
 There’s a multitude of options to consider, such as the new financial commitment of having a mortgage.
-If you do wish to remortgage your unencumbered home, then you’ll want to be sure that you’re getting the best deal possible.Enquire Now
+If you do wish to remortgage your unencumbered home, then you’ll want to be sure that you’re getting the best deal possible.

-What is an unencumbered remortgage?
+What is an unencumbered mortgage?

 You may want to move home, but keep your existing property to rent out.
 Alternatively, you may simply need a lump sum to carry out home improvements or purchase an investment property.

 Unencumbered mortgage lenders

 Owning an unencumbered home should give you access to some great deals.
 That being said, most lenders won’t treat this as a remortgage, but instead, as a new purchase.
 Don’t worry, this shouldn’t affect your mortgage, as the principles are still the same.
 Nonetheless, it’s important to understand the process of unencumbered remortgages before applying.

 Do I need a new mortgage or a remortgage?

 Technically, a remortgage is where an existing mortgage is replaced with a new one.
 As your home is mortgage-free, lenders can’t offer you a remortgage.
 That said, the process and procedures work entirely the same for unencumbered homes.
 Some lenders will still class this as a remortgage and some as a new purchase.
 Either way, you should have numerous options to explore in terms of lenders and fees.